-Globally approximately 15% employees are engaged in their work.
-The numbers vary according to different countries but haven’t exceeded beyond 40% in any of them.
-Millions of dollars are being spent on employee engagement activities and yet the numbers haven’t increased yet.
+Globally approximately 15% of employees are engaged in their work.
+The numbers vary according to different countries but haven’t exceeded 40% in any of them.
+Millions of dollars are being spent on employee engagement activities and yet the number of actively disengaged employees doesn’t seem to come down.
 (Source)

-Another study reports that people’s well-being peaks are weekends and holidays, and their valleys are Mondays.
+Another study on employee engagement reports that people’s well-being peaks are weekends and holidays, and their valleys are Mondays.
 If that is the case, then certainly there are some aspects of their job that they do not find interesting and are hardly motivated to go to their office on a Monday.

 Maybe the problem is that money is being spent on activities without identifying whether they are instrumental in engaging employees in the first place.

-Very few actually focus on improving employee experience.
-Employee experience can be improved by bringing about a change in the company work culture.
+Very few focus on improving employee experience.
+Employee experience can be improved by bringing about a change in the company culture.

 What is company culture?